aeryuzhev/de-zoomcamp-project/readme.md

 10. Copy an External IP of this VM and create or update an existing ssh configuration file:

-    - HOST: the name of the host (you will use this name wnen connecting to the VM using ssh or sftp commands)
+    - REMOTE_HOST: the name of the remote host (you will use this name wnen connecting to the VM using ssh or sftp commands)
     - EXTERNAL_IP: external IP from GCP VM instances
     - KEY_FILENAME: the name for your SSH key file.
     - USERNAME: your username on the VM.